-A sign posted on the door of the Medford/Somerville campus’s Health Service office posted that the facility was out of stock for flu vaccines.
-It also advises students that most other pharmacies in and around Boston do not have the vaccine either.
+A sign posted on the door of the Medford/Somerville campus’s Health Service office announced that the facility was out of stock for flu vaccines, and advised students that most other pharmacies in and around Boston do not have the vaccine either.

 This news comes after the Medical Director of Tufts Health Service Dr. Margaret Higham, M.D. issued a statement earlier last week, available on the Tufts Emergency blog.